SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

     (swift)     init() {}

-Despite having an empty code block, this method still creates a new ``TextDocument`` object with a default title and text.
+Despite having an empty code block, this method still creates a new ``TextDocument`` instance with a default title and text.
 The default value of ``bodyText`` comes from the ``bodyText`` property declaration, and the default value of ``title`` comes from Swift inserting an implicit call to ``super.init()`` at the end of this empty code block.